celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 rules](https://github.com/cometbft/cometbft/blob/v0.34.28/spec/core/data_structures.md#block)
 must be followed.

-Notably, this include verifying data availability.
+Notably, this includes verifying data availability.
 Consensus nodes verify data availabily by simply downloading the entire block.

 > **Note** Light clients only sample a fraction of the block.
 More details on